SalamPS/TekkomFiber/README.md

 bun run dev
 ```

-Since this Project Deployed using vercel, this branch include the whole `scene.bin`, `scene.gltf` and `textures` of the 3D assets, so it might not return error from now on 👍
+Since this Project Deployed using vercel, main branch included the whole `scene.bin`, `scene.gltf` and `textures` of the 3D assets, so it might not return error from now on 👍

 ## License